Written by: Cynthia Robertson-Gillette KPA CTP

-- Keep things positive.
+Keep things positive.
 Teach your dog what you want them TO DO, rather than focusing on everything they do that you dislike.
-Reward good behaviors so they are more likely to happen again!
+Reward desirable behaviors so they are more likely to happen again!

-- If you are feeling upset, annoyed, or angry, it’s time for a break.
+If you are feeling upset, annoyed, or angry, it’s time for a break.
 And it’s okay to take breaks!
-Ask a friend, neighbor, or family member to watch your pup for a few hours, or find a good doggy daycare or playgroup where he can get his crazies out.
+Ask a friend, neighbor, or family member to watch your pup for a few hours, or find a good doggy daycare or playgroup where your pup can get their crazies out.

-- Mental enrichment is just as important as exercise.
-Giving your dog things to do will reduce undesired behaviors.
+Mental enrichment is just as important as exercise.
+Giving your dog activities to do will reduce undesired behaviors.
 Meeting species-specific needs such as chewing, chasing, digging, and sniffing, will help tire your dog out and fill their cup.

 Just like humans, dogs have good days and not-as-good days!
 Remove some pressure and don’t expect perfection.